 Hang a bird feeder

-An essential second step for many bird-lovers to attract and help birds in your yard is to provide an additional food source by feeding birds.
+An essential second step for many bird lovers to attract and help birds in their yard is to provide an additional food source by feeding birds.
 Bird feeders provide a supplementary source of food to resident and migratory birds, often when it is most critically needed.
 A variety of birds will visit your feeder, so it is crucial to choose the feeders that meet the needs of the birds in your area.
 If you are unsure what kind of bird feeder to buy, check out our guide [future link or link to collection] to match the correct bird feeder to your local birds.
 Once you have your bird feeder, please keep it clean and well-stocked with fresh birdseed.

 Provide a birdbath